10 Best Non-Touristy Things To Do In Berlin, Germany

 Source: Photo by Wikimedia Commons user Anagoria used under CC BY 3.0

 Step through the doors of the Designpanoptikum, a wonderfully unnerving half horror house, half design museum of extraordinary objects across eras spanning past and future.
-Featuring medical equipment paired with common items, and retro-tech attached to body parts, the space-carnival-esque whimsical world is eerily dystopian to the hilt and features an eclectic collection spanning film, medical, and aviation industry, among others.
+Featuring medical equipment paired with common items, and retro-tech attached to body parts, the space-carnival-esque whimsical world is eerily dystopian to the hilt and features an eclectic collection spanning film, medical, and aviation industries, among others.

 Designpanoptikum